Viorel Moldovan: Servette

-He returned to Switzerland when he signed with Servette, making his debut for the team on 20 July 2004 as coach Marco Schällibaum used him the entire match in a 3–0 away loss to FC Thun.
+Moldovan returned to Switzerland when he signed with Servette, making his debut for the team on 20 July 2004 as coach Marco Schällibaum used him the entire match in a 3–0 away loss to FC Thun.
 Moldovan scored his first goal in a 1–1 draw against Schaffhausen.
-On 5 December 2004 he played his last game in the Swiss league when he also scored in Servette's 4–1 away win over Schaffhausen, having a total of 96 matches with 66 goals netted in the competition.
+On 5 December 2004 he played his last game in the Swiss league when he also scored in Servette's 4–1 away win over Schaffhausen, totaling 96 matches with 66 goals in the competition.

 Politehnica Timișoara and Rapid București

 In 2005, Moldovan returned to Romania, signing with Politehnica Timișoara, and coach Cosmin Olăroiu gave him his debut on 11 March when he scored in the 3–0 victory against CFR Cluj.
 In the following game, he netted the victory goal from a penalty in the 2–1 win over Național București.
 For the next season, coach Olăroiu named him the team's captain.
 On 10 September 2005 he scored a brace in a 4–0 win over his former team Gloria Bistrița.

 In early 2006 he was transferred from Politehnica to Rapid București.
 Moldovan helped the club eliminate Hamburg and reach the quarter-finals of the 2005–06 UEFA Cup where he scored his side's only goal against rivals Steaua București as they were eliminated on the away goal rule after a 1–1 on aggregate.
 On 12 April 2006 he scored a brace in a 3–0 win in a derby against Dinamo București.
 At the end of the season, the club won the Cupa României, coach Răzvan Lucescu sending him in the 55th minute to replace Daniel Pancu in the 1–0 victory against Național București in the final.

 Afterwards he wanted to retire but Lucescu convinced him to play for one more season.
 He then netted a goal which helped The Railwaymen eliminate Nacional and reach the group stage of the 2006–07 UEFA Cup.
 There, Moldovan would make his last four appearances in European competitions in which he accumulated a total of 43 matches and 19 goals scored.
 He netted seven league goals during his last season of activity, including two doubles in victories against FC Vaslui and Gloria Bistrița.
-On 23 May 2007, Moldovan played his last game in the Romanian top-league which ended with a 4–0 loss to Național București, having a total of 196 appearances with 55 goals scored in the competition.
+On 23 May 2007, Moldovan played his last game in the Romanian top-league which ended with a 4–0 loss to Național București, totaling 196 appearances with 55 goals in the competition.
 He ended his career by winning another Cupa României, this time coach Lucescu sending him in the 82nd minute to replace Ionuț Mazilu in Rapid's 2–0 victory against Politehnica Timișoara in the final.